For the longest time, all Edward Kelly wanted to do was become a police officer, and protect those around him.

 After graduating with his Bachelor Of Science in 2007, he had already passed the necessary board exams to be licensed as a criminologist.
 However, after that aforementioned internship experience, he decided not to pursue a life of crimefighting, and instead, decided to become a professional martial artist.
 To him, it only felt right.

 “Martial arts speaks to my heart.
 It taught me a lot — not only in competition, but even outside the cage,” he says.
 “Unlike my cousins, who easily get into fights, martial arts taught me discipline.
-I don’t get into street fights or anything like that.”
+I do not get into street fights or anything like that.”

-More importantly, Kelly’s main purpose is to provide for his family, and to be a positive role model to his one-and-a-half year old son.
+More importantly, Kelly’s main purpose is to provide for his family, and to be a positive role model to his two-and-a-half year old son.

 “After being in martial arts for such a long time, my goal now is to share this with my family,” Kelly states.
 “If my son grows up and sees that I am a martial artist and also wants to be one, I would fully support him.
 Even if he does not become a professional, it would still give him discipline in his life.”